 We view children as capable, competent, curious individuals, and that those traits should drive their learning.
 Our teachers create the framework for learning and support the social and emotional growth of the children.
 The interests and developmental level of each child guide our teaching and direct the path of the classroom.
-At PRLC CDC, you will truly observe child-driven learning and emergent curriculum in action.
+At PRLC Preschool, you will truly observe child-driven learning and emergent curriculum in action.

 Our curriculum provides a wide range of experiences for creativity, self-expression, and exploration.
 Language development, early literacy, mathematics, and science are all a part of our classroom teaching.
 We provide enrichment through cooking, art, and other sensory activities.
 We promote social, emotional, and physical development by carefully selecting the classroom materials, being mindful of how we communicate to the children, and by giving the children the time they need to investigate the world around them.
 We believe children learn best through exploration rather than instruction.
 We provide the tools for learning, then help the children learn to navigate their own path.
 All of this learning functions within the scope of our primary teaching: helping our kids learn the values of love, compassion, respect, empathy, and inclusion, all while promoting the value of community.